-30-Day Notice of Information Collection Under Review: Form I-589, Application for Asylum and for Witholding of Removal; OMB Control No. 1615-0067.
+30-Day Notice of Information Collection Under Review: Form I-589, Application for Asylum and for Withholding of Removal.

-The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) has submitted the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
-The information collection was previously published in the Federal Register on October 1, 2009, at 74 FR 50812, allowing for a 60-day public comment period.
-USCIS did not receive any comments for this information collection.
+The Department of Homeland Security, U.S. Citizenship and Immigration Services (USCIS) will be submitting the following information collection request to the Office of Management and Budget (OMB) for review and clearance in accordance with the Paperwork Reduction Act of 1995.
+The information collection was previously published in the Federal Register on March 19, 2012, at 77 FR 16047, allowing for a 60-day public comment period.
+USCIS did not receive comments for this information collection.

 (1) Evaluate whether the proposed collection of information is necessary for the proper performance of the functions of the agency, including whether the information will have practical utility;